dirkschumacher/polyglotr/README.md

 The benchmark is not meant to compare different compilers, just to give a rough feeling about timing.
 In fact most of the compilers will probably emit very similiar `wasm` code.
-Also each function call reads the `wasm` file from disk and instantiates it.
+The `wasm` module is read and instantiated upon package load.

 I also used `tinygo` to compile the go code which adds some interface code resulting in a 4kb file.
 There might be flags to further optimize